Lunite/get-webapp/content/blog/covid-19.md

 <p>Please note:&nbsp;<em>If you fall into the Lower Risk category, we will still carry out additional risk assessment during installation planning and on the day of install.
 If any subsequent assessment results in you falling into the Higher Risk category we won&rsquo;t be able to go ahead with your install.</em></p>
 <p>What this means for <strong>Domestic solar</strong> installations</p>
 <p>Key Workers will continue to be prioritised wherever possible but we will now also be able to install for other customers too, where there is a Lower Risk of COVID-19 transmission.</p>
-<p>After our remote and then physical survey, we will conduct a risk assessment and agree with you if we should proceed or to wait.&nbsp; 14 days prior to the agreed install we will ask you for the first stage payment.</p>
-<p>This is already part of our standard installation process but we will use the information provided to conduct our covid risk assessment.&nbsp;</p>
-<p>&nbsp;</p>
 <p>If your installation is classified as:</p>
 <ol>
 <li>Lower Risk - we will be able to progress your install.</li>